-How I Picked the Best Stories for My Harvard Personal Statement: My Proven Method Explained
+How I Picked the Best Stories for My Winning Harvard LLM Personal Statement: My Proven Method Explained

-In this blog post, I’d like to share more of my decision-making process and how I ended up using some stories and not the others.
-I will also discuss what sources, besides my immediate professional and personal background, influenced my application essay writing, such as the use of quotes and metaphors.
+I've shared my process writing the Harvard LL.M. personal statement in a three-part post series here: Part 1, Part 2 and Part 3.
+It's an illustration of my original 5-step methodology for writing personal statements.
+The core of this methodology is identifying and focusing on formative life experiences to craft a compelling LL.M. application.
+In this blog post, I’d like to talk more about my decision-making process and how I ended up using some stories and not the others.
+I will also discuss what sources, besides my immediate professional and personal background, influenced my writing, such as the use of quotes and metaphors.
+For guidelines on how to navigate choosing experiences and stories for your essays, check out this post.

-Throughout the blog post, I'll be making references to the personal statement I submitted to Harvard - you can read the full text here.
+Throughout the blog post, I'll be making references to the personal statement I submitted to Harvard (part 'b') - you can access the full text here.

 The use of quotes